code-and-effect/effective_assets/README.md

 effective_asset_image_tag(asset, version = nil, options = {})
 ```

-To display the asset as a link with no image
+To display the asset as a link with no image:

 ```ruby
 # Options are passed through to rails link_to helper
 effective_asset_link_to(asset, version = nil, options = {})
 ```

-# Authorization
+## Authorization

 All authorization checks are handled via the config.authorization_method found in the config/initializers/ file.